zhekai-jiang/zhekai-jiang.github.io/projects/index.md

 [Application](https://cs.mcgill.ca/~zjiang27/projects/alheure) \| [Devpost Presentation](https://devpost.com/software/smart-delay) \| [GitHub Repository](https://github.com/zhekai-jiang/alheure)

-* In a team of four, using almost 500,000 data points from the dataset "2019 Airline Delays w/Weather and Airport Detail" on Kaggle, we trained a decision tree model to predict whether a flight will delay based on five parameters the user enters.
+* In a team of four, using the dataset [2019 Airline Delays w/Weather and Airport Detail](https://www.kaggle.com/threnjen/2019-airline-delays-and-cancellations) on Kaggle, we trained a decision tree model to predict whether a flight will delay based on five parameters the user enters.
 The model is persistently stored in a Flask-based backend server deployed on Heroku to which the frontend will make HTTP requests to perform prediction.
 The frontend is based on HTML and CSS, and the result of the prediction will be displayed after the user requests to predict.

 * Throughout the development, I contributed to the ideation of the project, developed and deployed the HTML frontend and Flask backend onto remote servers, and conducted the oral presentation and live demonstration.